 What I learned after changing from a different job to a 3DCG artist at a game company

-I have learned that work is work in any company, and the fundamentals of work are no different.
+While working as a 3DCG artist at a game company, I realized that work is work at any company, and the fundamentals of work are not very different.

 No work is possible without communication with the colleagues you work with and the customers you serve.